lukso-network/docs/docs/learn/universal-profile/connect-profile/connect-up.md

 ---
-sidebar_label: 'Connect a Universal Profile'
+sidebar_label: 'Connect UP with Providers'
-sidebar_position: 2
+sidebar_position: 1
 description: Learn how to connect your Universal Profile to a dApp (decentralized application) on LUKSO.
 ---